Date of Event: The date of the event is Saturday, May 5, 2018.

 Responsibilities and Requirements: University Row Anchors may recruit additional alumni groups (hereafter referred to as Tent Partners) to participate in their Tent(s).
 Tent Partners are provided with the opportunity to receive early/insider access to ticket sales, to have a say over features provided at the event, and to receive financial incentives based on sales and planning/volunteer participation.

 - Tent Partners must sign this Agreement in order to participate and be recognized by University Row in its web, social media, press releases, and print communications.

-- Tent Partners agree to provide volunteers sufficient to cover their prorated share needed to staff Race Day duties, including, but not limited to, registration, transportation, or other event logistics.
+- Tent Partners agree to promote the opportunity to volunteer for the event, as well as the chance to participate in event planning with the URSC.
+Race Day volunteer opportunities include, but not limited to, registration, transportation, or other event logistics.

 2.2 Partners and their representatives agree to abide by AEA’s Conflict of Interest policy, available on our website, or in written form on request.
 Partners are required to disclose the existence of any financial or other interest, and provide all material facts of such interest, to the URSC upon request.

-- Tent Partners agree to promote and communicate University Row ticket sales, volunteer needs, and sponsorship opportunities to their DC-area alumni.
-Communication efforts include, but is not limited to, email newsletter articles, social media posts, and website updates.
+- Tent Partners agree to promote and communicate University Row ticket sales and sponsorship opportunities to their DC-area alumni and friends.
+Communication efforts include, but are not limited to, email newsletter articles, social media posts, and website updates.